bagder/daniel.haxx.se/about.md

 ## Second best developer in Sweden

 In 2016, the Swedish online publication called Techworld had a contest for **Sweden's best developer** - and were accepting nominations from the public.
-They have had this contest before but this time I was nominated and ultimately awarded the 2nd place!
+They have had this contest before but this time I was nominated and ultimately awarded the 2nd place.

 ## QUIC